zzhangjii/learning-library/workshops/LabGuide300ScaleAnATP.md

 - The service details page would indicate that the scaling operation is in progress.
 Once it completes, the status changes to ‘Available’.

-#### NOTE:  Regardless to the change in CPU or strorage, your database is always available to your application and your workload can run uninterrupted during the scaling process.
+#### NOTE:  Regardless to the change in CPU or storage, your database is always available to your application and your workload can run uninterrupted during the scaling process.